itenium-be/blog-posts/npm/angular/2024-12-15-angular-new-template-syntax.md

 cumbersome to do simple things like an if/else to show/hide certain UI parts.

-The new syntax is so much more succint, it gets rid of excess html tags, is easier to remember and it doesn't need to be added to the `imports` array of a standalone component.
+The new syntax is so much more succinct, it gets rid of excess html tags, is easier to remember and it doesn't need to be added to the `imports` array of a standalone component.